donavon/thwack/README.md

 ### `baseURL`

-Defines a base URL that will be used to build a fully qualified url from `url` above.
+Defines a base URL that will be used to build a fully qualified URL from `url` above.
 Defaults to the `origin` + `pathname` of the current web page.

 For example, if you did this: